-In 2016, our partners strived to solve some of the most difficult financial problems Americans face with their finances; from increasing emergency savings to smoothing consumption for SNAP recipients.
-Then we work to design a real world solution, rigorously test its impact and provide recommendations for scaling.
+Our 2016 partners strive to solve some of the most difficult financial problems Americans face with their finances: from increasing emergency savings to smoothing consumption for SNAP recipients.
+We work to design a real-world solution, rigorously test its impact, and provide recommendations for scaling.

 2016 Fintech Partners

 - Digit: Digit is an automatic savings tool.
-We ran a 4 condition experiment via SMS that resulted in a large increase in tax-time savings for Digit customers.
+We ran a four-condition experiment via SMS that resulted in a large increase in tax-time savings for Digit customers.
 We’re currently collaborating on experiments that further work to increase savings.
 See Business Insider coverage here.

 - Gusto: Gusto is an online payroll and benefits platform.
 How do we increase financial well-being for employees?
 Our team is partnering with Gusto to address this question.